MicrosoftDocs/visualstudio-docs/docs/ide/microsoft-help-viewer.md

 manager: ghogen
 ---
 # Microsoft Help Viewer
-You can install and view content for various products and technologies on your local computer by using Microsoft Help Viewer.
+You can install and view content for various products and technologies on your local computer by using Microsoft Help Viewer, including Visual Studio, the .NET Framework, language reference, SQL Server, and Windows Development.
+Help Viewer enables you to:

-> [!NOTE]
-> Microsoft Help Viewer is an optional installation component of Visual Studio.
-To install Help Viewer, see [Microsoft Help Viewer Installation](../ide/microsoft-help-viewer-installation.md).
-To start reading help topics in the Help Viewer rather than online, after installing the Help Viewer, go to the **Help** menu in Visual Studio, choose **Set Help Preference**, and then choose **Launch in Help Viewer**.

- You can do the following:

 -   Find and download sets of content, which are also referred to as books.